Is Business Income Insurance The Same As Business Interruption Insurance?

 Final Thought: Understanding the Difference

 Business income insurance typically covers the loss of income resulting from a covered event, such as damage to the business premises.
-On the other hand, business interruption insurance covers the loss of income resulting from a covered event that forces the business to temporarily close or relocate.
+On the other hand, business interruption insurance covers the loss of income resulting from a covered event that forces the business to close or relocate temporarily.
 Both types of insurance are crucial for protecting your business, but it’s essential to understand the distinctions to ensure you have the right coverage.